repoSpanner/repoSpanner/README.md

 https://nodea.regiona.repospanner.local/repo/test.git".

-Alternatively, for ssh based pushing and pulling, make sure that the users' entry console is the `repoclient` binary, and the client_config.yml file is setup in /etc/repospanner.
+Alternatively, for ssh based pushing and pulling, make sure that the users' entry console is the `repobridge` binary, and the client_config.yml file is setup in /etc/repospanner.
 This client will automatically revert to plain git if it determines the repo that is being pushed to is not a repospanner repository.